fmcwradar/Microwave_Imaging/Supporting_Material/From_IF_Signal_to_Range_FFT.md

 ![Time_Small](https://github.com/user-attachments/assets/f8210b89-09b1-473a-af36-e99e1d003d18)

 Once the IF signal is available in this form, calculating the fast-Fourier transform (FFT) yields the range FFT.
-Normale, it is interesting to look at the amplitude vs. frequency plot of the FFT, which is shown in the next image.
+Normally, it is interesting to look at the amplitude vs. frequency plot of the FFT, which is shown in the next image.

 ![Spectrum_IF](https://github.com/user-attachments/assets/64b7fbfe-ad3a-401d-ab40-3e90069d70e2)